-Tyrosine is an aromatic amino acid that the cat synthesizes from phenylalanine (another amino acid).
-Basically Tyrosine is needed to make melanin, which is the major pigment in cats skin and hair, it gives us the wonderful colours.
+Tyrosine is an amino acid that the cat synthesises from phenylalanine (another amino acid).
+Basically, Tyrosine is needed to make melanin, which is the major pigment in cats skin and hair, it gives us the wonderful colours.
 If you can't make tyrosine because you are missing the right enzyme, you don't make as much melanin.
-In an albino, this enzyme cannot be produced, and as a result melanin cannot be produced and you end up with the pale skin and hair of the albino.
-Over activity of the enzyme can produce the apposite effect, with large areas of highly pigmented skin/hair or it can be associated with the nasty tumours on the skin, known as melanomas.
+In an albino, this enzyme cannot be produced, and as a result, melanin cannot be produced and you end up with the pale skin and hair of the albino.
+Over activity of the enzyme can produce the opposite effect, with large areas of highly pigmented skin/hair or it can be associated with the nasty tumours on the skin, known as melanomas.

 Tyrosinase is the action of the enzyme tyrosine on melanin, which causes a complex series of biochemical changes.
-Tyrosinase is also thermal liable (temperature sensitive).
+Tyrosinase is also thermally liable (temperature sensitive).

 A quick side note: Cats of the Himalayan series (colour points, minks, sepias (semi-albinos)) have heat-sensitive tyrosinase.
 Normal tyrosinase converts the amino acid tyrosine into melanin (pigment).
 In Himalayan cats with this enzyme that denatures at normal body temperatures, the colour is formed only on the colder extremities of the body (legs, tail ears, face).
 This is why Siamese cats get darker in winter and paler in summer.
 If you put socks on your Siamese for several weeks, it would end up with white markings on its feet.

-Lack of the enzyme tyrosine is also related to the gray hair both humans and cats get as we age.
+Lack of the enzyme tyrosine is also related to the grey hair both humans and cats get as we age.